• Skip to Content

 Electives

-Select two to three from the following examples; at least one should be a poetry course:
+Select two to three literature courses; at least one should be a poetry course.
+Examples include:

 LITR 3750